 This Sunday means the start of daylight saving time in the United States.

-Twice a year, people in the United States wake up on Sunday morning and begin the ritual of setting all the clocks in the house forward or backward one hour.
+Twice a year, people in the United States wake up on Sunday morning and begin the ritual of setting all the clocks in the house forward or backward 1 hour.

-While cell phones with their automatic clocks have made this chore easier, it can take days for your body to catch up with this artificial time change.
+While cellphones with automatic clocks have made this chore easier, it can take days for your body to catch up with this artificial time change.

-“There are some studies that suggest that the start or end of daylight saving time (DST) could have an impact on sleep — more so springing forward than falling backward,” Dr. Harneet Walia, a sleep disorders specialist at the Cleveland Clinic, told Healthline.
+“There are some studies that suggest that the start or end of daylight saving time (DST) could have an impact on sleep — more so springing forward than falling backward,” Dr. Harneet Walia, a sleep disorders specialist at the Cleveland Clinic, told Healthline in a previous interview.